millakortelainen/horseAlgorithm/documentation/week-reports/week-report-1.md

 ##  What has been inclear or problematic?

 I found only one algorithm to use in my project.
 I will probably apply the Gale-Shapley algorhitm some way as described in (Stable marriage with indifference Wikipedia article)[https://en.wikipedia.org/wiki/Stable_marriage_with_indifference] or something.
-I'm not quite sure how to expand my use of algorhitms in the project or where to look for good algorithms.
+I'm not quite sure how to expand my use of algorhitms in the project or where to look for useful algorithms.

 ## What next?

-Should start the project.
+Should start coding the project.

 ## Hours used

-In this week I have worked total 3 hours with this project.
+Past week I have worked total 3 hours with this project.